French Tech Visa for Employees

 The employer requests online a letter certifying the innovative nature of the company via the platform.
 A number of supporting documents must be provided with the application to prove that one of the criteria is met

 Employees apply for their long-stay visa and/or residence permit, attaching the certificate and other supporting documents.
 The procedure differs when the applicant is already residing in France.

 You live outside France

-The application for a “Talent Passport” long-stay visa authorising entry into French territory for the foreign investor is initiated on the official France-visas website.
+The application for a “Talent Passport” long-stay visa authorising entry into French territory for the foreign employee is initiated on the official France-visas website.

 You are already living in France

-If applicants are already living in France under a different type of residence permit, they will need to apply to the Préfecture in their place of residence for a change of status so as to obtain a ‘Talent Passport – Business investor’.
+If applicants are already living in France under a different type of residence permit, they will need to apply to the Préfecture in their place of residence for a change of status so as to obtain a ‘Talent Passport – Qualified employee’.

 When should I begin the procedure?